Camilo López

-Camilo López at the 2018 Summer Youth Olympics.
+Camilo Pérez at the 2018 Summer Youth Olympics.

 Camilo Pérez López Moreira (born 31 March 1969) is a Paraguayan sports organiser.
 He has been a member of the International Olympic Committee (IOC) since 2018.

 Education

-López studied 4th year Law School at the Universidad Católica "Nuestra Señora de la Asunción".
+Pérez studied 4th year Law School at the Universidad Católica "Nuestra Señora de la Asunción".

 Career

-At the age of 19 López started working alongside his father in the family business.
-In 2019, López took over the presidency of Don Camilo S.A. real estate after his father retired.
+At the age of 19, Pérez started working alongside his father in the family business.
+In 2019, Pérez took over the presidency of he real estate company Don Camilo S.A. after his father retired.
 He was shareholder there, as well as at Clear S.A.
 Telecommunications Claro Paraguay Agent previously under AMX Paraguay.